 The NeoAir Max SV is an inflatable pad that uses the standard honeycomb reflective insulation that Therm-a-Rest has been using across their NeoAir product line, which has been shipping for about 5 years now (See: How does a NeoAir Work?).
 It’s still noisy and crinkly like a bag of potato chips when deflated, but less so than the original NeoAir pads in its inflated state.

 Other than the SpeedValve, the Max SV differs from a regular NeoAir Xlite only slightly, having a rectangular shape instead of a mummy shape, making is a bit more comfortable for people who have a larger torso or like a bigger pad.
 I tested a regular size Max SV which is 20″ x 72″ x 2.5″ and weighs 16 ounces.
 A large size Max SV is also available that is 25″ x 77″ x 2.5″ and weighs 21 ounces.
-Both sized pads have an R-value of 3.2 which is suitable for non-winter use.
-They’re covered with a 30d nylon fabric which is quite puncture resistant.
+Both sized pads have an R-value of 3.2 which is suitable for non-winter use (See Sleeping Pad R-Values).
+They’re covered with a 30d nylon fabric which is quite puncture-resistant.
 In fact, it’s thicker than most backpacking tent floors.

 Feature-wise the NeoAir Max SV is fairly vanilla in terms of comfort and features compared to competitive pads.
 It’s thick enough for back and side sleepers, but the top surface is flat, without any side “rails” to keep you from rolling off the pad at night.
 The Max SV, like all NeoAir pads, has a side stick valve that can be used to inflate or adjust the level of inflation you prefer.
 While stick valves can jam up and break if abused, they’re fairly reliable these days.

 The SpeedValve is a roll-top style opening at the head end of the Max SV pad.
-The interior of the roll top opening is lined with a black plastic sleeve.
+The interior of the roll-top opening is lined with a black plastic sleeve.
 To inflate, you open the roll-top buckle, unroll it, and make sure the black plastic sleeve is pushed inside.
-When you blow into the roll-top opening, surrounding air gets pulled in to the inflate the bag faster.
-That’s the claim at least, although the results will vary depending on mattress size, construction, and your lung capacity.
-I found that it decreased the number of breaths I need to inflate the Max SV using the stick valve alone by one-third not the two-thirds that are advertised.
+When you blow into the roll-top opening, the surrounding air gets pulled in to inflate the bag faster.
+That’s the claim at least, although the results will vary depending on mattress size, construction, and lung capacity.
+I found that it decreased the number of breaths I need to inflate the Max SV using the stick valve alone by one-third, not the two-thirds that are advertised.
 Hardly worth an upgrade.